 Face

-Specifically, across two 6-month studies, a similar proportion (15.5% and 15.4%) of those using OPZELURA achieved a 90% improvement to vitiligo areas on the face compared with 2.2% and 1.9%, respectively, of those using a non-medicated cream.
+Specifically, across two 6-month studies, a similar proportion (15.5% and 15.4%) of those using OPZELURA achieved a 90% improvement to vitiligo areas on the face compared with 2.2% and 1.9%, respectively, of those not using OPZELURA.

 Some participants saw 50% improvement in a score that measured vitiligo areas in the total body (including the face).

-Across two 6-month studies, a similar proportion (20.6% and 26.1%) of those using OPZELURA achieved a 50% improvement to vitiligo areas in the total body (including the face) compared with 4.9% and 11.3% of those using a non-medicated cream.
+Across two 6-month studies, a similar proportion (20.6% and 26.1%) of those using OPZELURA achieved a 50% improvement to vitiligo areas in the total body (including the face) compared with 4.9% and 11.3% of those not using OPZELURA.

 REPIGMENTATION TAKES TIME